Fire and rescue services

 Full travel advice: Local contacts

-There is a threat of terrorism.
+Terrorism is a threat worldwide.
 Terrorist attacks could occur anywhere and at any time.
+Be alert to possible threats, especially in public places.

 To protect yourself if you travel to Sudan despite the risks: